Fly to Russia

 Your included tour today features St. Petersburg’s canals, which are part of the historic group of monuments known collectively as a UNESCO World Heritage Site.
 And besides a storied history, what connects these banks?
 Beautiful bridges, of course.
 Adornments include statues, horses, griffins, and sphinxes, and the spans all come in a plethora of hues.
 See them and Yusupov Palace, legendary site of Rasputin’s slaying.
-This afternoon you have at leisure, or take our optional Back in the USSR tour, visiting the apartment of the first mayor of Leningrad.
+Enjoy the afternoon at leisure.

 Return home or continue on to Helsinki, Finland

-After breakfast at the hotel, transfer to the airport for your return flight home, or begin your optional Helsinki, Finland extension.
+After breakfast at the hotel, transfer to the St. Petersburg airport for your return flight home, or begin your optional Helsinki, Finland extension.